espressif/esp-aws-expresslink-eval/README.md

 ## 8.1.3 Monitoring and Applying new firmware update for ExpressLink

-You need to add the signature obtained previously, to the Espressif AWS IoT ExpressLink board so that the firmware can be verified.
+You need to add the signature obtained previously, to the ExpressLink board so that the firmware can be verified.
 Start by giving the command:
 **AT+CONF OTACertificate=PEM**
 The module will respond with "OK" and go into "Certificate writing" mode.
 You can then paste the contents of the signature.crt file in your terminal.
 You should see "OK COMPLETE" at the end.

-- Express link module polls for firmware update jobs, receives and validates a job, and enters a state waiting for update to be accepted.
+- ExpressLink module polls for firmware update jobs, receives and validates a job, and enters a state waiting for update to be accepted.
 - Host application receives an OTA event indicating a new firmware image is available for ExpressLink.
 - Host application can query the state of the job using the command **AT+OTA?**
 - Host application can accept a new firmware update for by issuing command **AT+OTA ACCEPT**
 - ExpressLink should now start downloading the firmware update from cloud.
 Host can monitor the state of the job using **AT+OTA?**
 - On download completion and successful image signature validation, host receives an event to apply the new image.
 - Host application can apply the new image by issuing the command **AT+OTA APPLY**
-- Express Link now reboots and boots up with the new image.
+- ExpressLink now reboots and boots up with the new image.
 Host receives a **STARTUP** event indicating the new image is booted.
 - Host application can connect back to the AWS IoT by issuing **AT+CONNECT**
 - ExpressLink should now connect to AWS IoT, complete the self-test and mark the image as valid preventing any further rollback to old image.
 - Going back to the AWS IoT console, job status should be marked as completed and succeeded.